dabble-of-devops-bioanalyze/dash_react_json_schema_form/README.md

 Dash React JSON Schema Form is a Dash component library.

+It renders [react-json-schema-form](https://react-jsonschema-form.readthedocs.io/en/latest) as a Dash Component

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation
 2. Run `python usage.py`
 3. Visit http://localhost:8050 in your web browser

+This package should work with the `R` language, but hasn't been tested yet.

 ## Contributing